 Initial Programming Exercises On Simple Neural Networks

-- Depending on the programming language that you have to learn (agreed with your LOCEN supervisor), refer to suitable web-sites teaching such programming language.
-For the different programming languages, such web-sites are indicated in the web-pages linked from this web-page under ''Programming and simulations --> Specific languags".
+- Depending on the programming language that you have to learn (agreed with your LOCEN supervisor), refer to suitable websites teaching such programming language.
+For the different programming languages, such websites are indicated in the web pages linked from this web page under ''Programming and simulations --> Specific languages".